 Coming full circle… I like them.
 I like them a lot!
 Plus Astro continues to improve on greatness with regular firmware updates and an eager ear bent firmly in the community’s direction.
 It’s a one-stop and highly canorous fix for all your gaming audio needs.
 It’s also not all that cheap.
 For 3-bills, the Astro A50 Wireless Gaming headphones could be yours.
 It’s the same money for similar 7.1 wireless offerings at Mad Catz.
 Yet where those are Xbox exclusive, these out-perform the Warhead 7.1 setup across more gaming platforms, thereby maximizing your money spent.

-The Astro A50 Wireless 7.1 Dolby Digital gaming headset is one impressive set of cans.
+Bottom Line: The Astro A50 Wireless 7.1 Dolby Digital gaming headset is one impressive set of cans.
 It’s best feature is its performance, with comfort and aesthetics coming in close 2nd and 3rd.

 - Outstanding gaming audio quality